averkinderen/mscloud.github.io/_posts/2019-09-11-Azure-configure-Storage-Archive-Tiers.md

 ![no-alignment]({{ site.url }}{{ site.baseurl }}/assets/images/2019-08-08_Storage_Pricing.png)

 As you can see the read operations are going to be really expensive if you need to retrieve something from Azure Archive.
 And it gets even more interesting if you are moving data between tiers.
-When data is moved to a cooler tier (hot -> cool -> archive) the operation is billed as write operation.
+When data is moved to a cooler tier (hot -> cool -> archive) the operation is billed as a write operation.
 When data is moved to a hotter tier (Archive -> cool -> hot) data is billed as a read operation.
+The process of moving blobs out of the Archive tier is called "rehydration".
+By default it will take up to 15 hours but now in public preview Microsoft released priority retrieval where you can retrieve blobs under 10GB in less than an hour. https://azure.microsoft.com/en-us/blog/azure-archive-storage-expanded-capabilities-faster-simpler-better/

 And last but not least.
 You also pay an early deletion fee if you move data between tiers before the "cool early deletion period" you will pay an early deletion fee.
 The cool tier has a "cool early deletion period" of 30 days and the archive tier has a "cool early deletion period" of 180 days.
 So if you move data to the arhive tier and retrieve it after 50 days you will be charged an early deletion fee equivalent to 130 days (180 days minus 50 days).